EnterpriseDB/tpa/docs/src/postgresql.conf.md

 ## shared_preload_libraries

-TPAexec maintains an internal list of extensions that require entries in `shared_preload_libraries` to work, and if you include any such extensions in `postgres_extensions`, it will automatically update `shared_preload_libraries` for you.
+TPA maintains an internal list of extensions that require entries in `shared_preload_libraries` to work, and if you include any such extensions in `postgres_extensions`, it will automatically update `shared_preload_libraries` for you.